Adonis-Stavridis/caroumesh/README.md

 ...
 ```

-You can also view Storybook and play around with the component using this link:
+You can also view and play around with Caroumesh using this Storybook:

 <a href='https://adonis-stavridis.github.io/caroumesh'>
   <img alt="Storybook" src="https://img.shields.io/badge/Storybook-white?style=for-the-badge&logo=storybook">